vercel/ai/.changeset/clever-bottles-do.md

 'ai': patch
 ---

-fix(ai/rsc): avoid appending boundary is the same reference is passed
+fix(ai/rsc): avoid appending boundary if the same reference was passed